BY ELYSE SCHENK & PIPER KLEMM

 We’re told from childhood to choose a career that we’re passionate about.
 But the idea of doing what you love and making money while doing can be a dangerously seductive concept.
 Blinded by passion, we may refuse to see the real obstacles within our career paths.
 It’s an unfortunate reality that some industries are only lucrative for the particularly business savvy, well-connected, or already wealthy.

 Horse professions almost exclusively recruit passionate horse people.
 This passion is necessary for success, but running a successful horse business takes more than even the strongest horse obsession.
 Instead, take your passion for horses and focus it into passion for entrepreneurship.
 Be enthusiastic about your role as a businessman or businesswoman.
 Research, plan and hold yourself to the highest standard of professionalism.
 Let your horse passion inspire you to be practical in order for your horse business to stay profitable.
+And if you took out a loan, be sure to educate yourself on strategies for bank debt collection.

 To start, understand these frequent fatal flaws too many professionals in our industry make: